 Custom Deleters and Intrusive Reference Counting

-So far, the smart pointers we have discussed all manage "objects created with new" — calling delete upon destruction, which happens naturally.
-But the real world is far more complex.
-The resources you need to manage might be a FILE* returned by fopen (which needs to be closed with fclose), memory allocated by malloc (which needs to be freed with free), a POSIX file descriptor int fd (which needs to be closed with close), an SDL window, an OpenGL texture, a CUDA stream — each resource has its own release function.
-If a smart pointer could only delete, it would be far too limited.
+So far, the smart pointers we have discussed manage "objects created with new"—calling delete upon destruction, which happens naturally.
+However, the real world is far more complex.
+The resources you need to manage might be a FILE* returned by fopen (which requires fclose to close), memory allocated by malloc (which requires free to release), a POSIX file descriptor int (which requires close to close), an SDL window, an OpenGL texture, or a CUDA stream—each resource has its own release function.
+If a smart pointer could only delete, it would be too weak.

-A custom deleter is the key mechanism that enables smart pointers to adapt to various "non-standard" resources.
-Intrusive reference counting, on the other hand, is an important alternative to shared_ptr in performance-sensitive and memory-constrained scenarios.
-We discuss these two topics together today because they both revolve around the same core problem: how to make C++ smart pointers manage resources that "weren't created with new".
+Custom deleters are the key mechanism that allows smart pointers to adapt to various "non-standard" resources.
+Intrusive reference counting is an important alternative to std::shared_ptr in performance-sensitive and memory-constrained scenarios.
+We discuss these two topics together today because they revolve around the same core problem: how to make C++ smart pointers manage resources that are "not created with new".

 Three Forms of Deleters

-A custom deleter is essentially a "callable object" — invoked when the smart pointer is destroyed, responsible for releasing the resource.
+A custom deleter is essentially a "callable object"—invoked when the smart pointer is destructed, responsible for releasing the resource.
 It can be a function pointer, a lambda expression, or a function object (functor).
-Each of these three forms has its own characteristics, and we will walk through them one by one, starting with the simplest.
+These three forms have their own characteristics; we will explain them one by one, starting with the simplest.

 Function pointers are the easiest form of deleter to understand.
-You pass in the address of a function, and the smart pointer calls it upon destruction.
-However, function pointers have a drawback: they increase the size of unique_ptr, because unique_ptr needs to store this function pointer additionally.
+You pass the address of a function, and the smart pointer calls it upon destruction.
+However, function pointers have a disadvantage: they increase the size of std::unique_ptr, because std::unique_ptr needs to store this function pointer additionally.

 #include <cstdio>